 REI Camp Bed 3.5 Review

 The REI Camp Bed 3.5 is a single person mattress that comes in Regular or XL sizes (we tested the XL).
 It is a self-inflating mattress that is very similar to the Therm-a-Rest Luxury MAP and the Exped MegaMat 10.
 Of the three single-person self-inflating mattresses that we tested, this one was ranked the lowest, although we still think it is very comfortable, easy to inflate, and most importantly, presents a great value with a price of only $129.
 It self-inflates much faster and more fully than any of the other self-inflating mattresses, requiring only nine breaths to top it off to completely full, and chances are you will want to release some air at that point to attain your optimal comfort level.
 The horizontal foam baffles inside the pad are very supportive and thick, ensuring there is no hope of touching the ground or feeling any rocks, unlike the Luxury MAP.
-While this mattress performed very well during our testing period, there are online customer reviews to be found that complain of a short life span.
-To address these potential issues, it is worth noting that REI has a 100 percent satisfaction guarantee policy and has long been known to have one of the most generous return policies in the industry.
+While this mattress performed very well during our testing period, there are online customer reviews that complain of a short lifespan.
+REI does has a 100 percent satisfaction guarantee policy, however they are now only permitting returns for the first year after pruchase.

 Ease of Use